awsdocs/aws-systems-manager-user-guide/doc_source/kernel-live-patching.md

 **Note**
 If you no longer need to use Kernel Live Patching, you can turn it off at any time\.
 In most cases, turning off the feature isn't necessary\.

-For information about turning off Kernel Live Patching by running `yum` commands directly on the instance, see [Enabling Kernel Live Patching](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/al2-live-patching.html#al2-live-patching-enable) in the *Amazon EC2 User Guide for Linux Instances*\.
+For information about turning off Kernel Live Patching by running `yum` commands directly on the instance, see [Enable Kernel Live Patching](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/al2-live-patching.html#al2-live-patching-enable) in the *Amazon EC2 User Guide for Linux Instances*\.

 **Note**
 When you turn off Kernel Live Patching, the process uninstalls the Kernel Live Patching plugin and then reboots the instance\.